Understanding, calculating and preventing high employee churn rates

 While keeping company roles updated in a fast-moving marketplace can be a challenge, companies that fail to define clear career progression paths risk high employee churn.

 Employees thrive in environments that foster growth and advancement.
-Without proper updates and clear direction, employees may seek opportunities elsewhere; a report by Work Institute shares that in 2022, 22.3% of employees left their company for better career opportunities.
+Without proper updates and clear direction, employees may seek opportunities elsewhere.

 If compensation is below industry average or significantly disproportionate to employees' perceived effort, staff may feel undervalued and seek better-paying positions.
 Not offering benefits such as health insurance, retirement plans or paid time off can also lead to employee dissatisfaction, higher turnover and difficulty attracting new hires.